nvidia-net/device-memory-operations/README.md

 # Known issues
 > Issue #1:
-> Since we are going to icrement the buffer using MEMIC atomics and since the PXTH
+> Since we are going to icrement the buffer using MEMIC atomics, and since the PXTH,
-> while doing the read operation during the read-modify-write (to implement the atomicity)
+> while doing the read operation (during the read-modify-write to implement the atomicity)
-> assumes the data it reads is in Big Endian we set the inital value also in Big Endian.
+> assumes that the data it reads is in Big Endian we set the inital value also in Big Endian.
 > This assumption of the PXTH (that it reads MEMIC in Big Endian in the MEMIC atomic interface) is a HW Bug
 > this BUG will be fixed in CX-8.